Fatality (character)

 Fatality (Yrra Cynril) is a supervillain in the DC Comics universe.
 She was created by Ron Marz and first appeared in Green Lantern (vol. 3) #83 in February 1997.

 Publication history

 After debuting in a three-part storyline in Green Lantern (vol. 3) #83-85 (February–April 1997), the character returned for many additional appearances.
 She joined the title team in Green Lantern: New Guardians #1 (September 2011).

 Fictional character biography

 The eldest child of the planet Xanshi's ruling family, Yrra Cynril was sent off-world to be educated by the Warlords of Okaara.
 Xanshi is destroyed due to a miscalculation by Green Lantern John Stewart, making Yrra her world's sole survivor.
 Learning of Xanshi's fate, she leaves Okaara and dedicates herself to becoming the deadliest warrior in the entire universe.
 Remaining ignorant of Stewart's identity, she swears vengeance on all Green Lanterns.
+When the Green Lantern Corps is rendered powerless, Fatality views the last Green Lantern, Kyle Rayner, as her ultimate prize.
+Their conflict takes them from Earth to a desolate planetoid, where during combat she discovers Stewart was to blame for Xanshi's destruction.
+Fatality seemingly perishes in the battle, though no body (save a severed arm) is recovered.